loranger32/to_decimal/README.md

 ### Instance methods

-Instantiate a new `Convertor` object :
+Instantiate a new `ToDecimal` object :

 ```ruby
 base10 = ToDecimal.new